gooseontheloose/cracked-gsap-morph/README.md

 - This code is for educational purposes only and should not be used for unauthorized activities.
 - Always support developers and respect their licenses and terms of use for any libraries or plugins.

+### Area To Look For

+To start off were going to be searching for this section of the code

 ### Allowed Site List

 In the provided script, an allowed site list is defined by an array of character codes that spell out the domain name.
 For instance, `greensock.com` is represented as: